 Keyword Lists and Ad Texts

 Incorporating the right keywords in all languages in your campaign is essential.
 What’s the point of having ads triggered if they aren’t showing up in front of the right customers?
 Luckily, there are reports within Google Ads that can help you refine your keywords.
 The "search terms" report not only makes it easier for you to identify the exact keywords your audience is looking for, but also indicates negative keywords you don’t want your ads to show up for.

 You can create a negative keywords list, including up to 5,000 negative keywords.
 A robust keyword list, including negative keywords, will ensure that your ads are being targeted to the best possible audience at all times.

 Remember to keep the language consistent, meaning that the keywords and the ad texts must be in the same language.
 If someone searches for keywords in French, the ads must also appear in French.

 There may be several keywords that fit your business, but it’s the top converting keywords you need to focus on.
 The average position, cost to conversion, and the number of converted clicks are some of the factors to consider while deciding the top-converting keywords.
 Once you find out which keywords are outperforming, increasing your bids for them can improve the visibility of your ads.
 Using mix-matched types for your keywords can help you make the most of your Google Ads spend too.

 As your ads are directly connected to the landing page, it is important to optimize your landing page as well.
 Your landing page should be relevant to the ad and the content should be optimized for the keywords you are targeting.

 Google Ads is a great platform to market your business.
 By optimizing your campaigns, you can improve your clicks and conversions.
 The results may take time to reflect in your campaigns but if done right, it’s worth the effort.
-Also, Google is always rolling out new features and extensions to help your ads perform better so keep an eye on all of the announcements.
+Also, Google is always rolling out new features and extensions to help your ads perform better, so it's always a good idea to keep an eye on all of their announcements and updates.